Open-Science-Tools/nd2reader/README.md

 # nd2reader

-### Don't use this library, use Micro-Manager

-I am no longer supporting this library, as my lab has discovered [Micro-Manager](https://micro-manager.org/) and found it to be a far superior application for acquiring microscope data.
-I would highly recommend switching if it works for what you're doing.

-I will not be accepting pull requests any longer.
-If you find a bug, you can fork the repo and fix it yourself, or look for someone else's fork which may already contain a fix.
-If you would like to take control of the nd2reader namespace on PyPI, please shoot me an email.
-I'm not going to just give it away but I will consider it for someone who produces a high-quality fork that's widely-used.

 ### About

 `nd2reader` is a pure-Python package that reads images produced by NIS Elements 4.0+.
 It has only been definitively tested on NIS Elements 4.30.02 Build 1053.
 Support for older versions is being actively worked on.